Reviewing Denial of Certification of Application for International Registration:

 Fees for Filing a Petition to Review Denial of Certification:

 If an applicant believes that a refusal to certify an international application was erroneous, the applicant may file a petition to the Director to review the refusal.
-The petition should refer to the USPTO Reference number, and include the petition fee required by 37 C.F.R. §2.6, currently $100.
+The petition should refer to the USPTO Reference number, and include the petition fee required by 37 C.F.R. §2.6, currently $100 if filed electronically or $200 if filed on paper.

 If the denial of certification was due to USPTO error, the USPTO will grant the petition and refund the petition fee.
 In all other cases, whether the petition is granted or denied, the petition fee is not refundable, unless the petition is withdrawn before a decision issues.